CNN Smashes AZ Senate President's Election Conspiracy Theories

-Category: World Politics Hits: 6Karen Fann, Arizona Senate's president, put her truly dizzying intellect on display in an interview she couldn't escape granted CNN's Kyung Lah.
+Category: World Politics Hits: 7Karen Fann, Arizona Senate's president, put her truly dizzying intellect on display in an interview she couldn't escape granted CNN's Kyung Lah.
 According to John Berman, Fann had turned down a dozen requests for interview.
 Thankfully, Lah was able to keep up with Fann's lightning logic and highlight her deep-seated integrity with regard to unicorns and teapots that circle the sun.
 FANN: I don't know what's legit, what isn't legit, but why wouldn't we answer those questions?
 LAH: You're questioning democracy.
 FANN: No. I'm questioning the integrity of the election system.
 LAH: Which is the backbone of the democracy.
 FANN: That's right.
 Which means we should have full, 100% confidence in our democracy, and in our election system.
 See what I mean?
 Lah goes on to explain to Fann the problematic nature of disproving conspiracy theories, or proving negatives.
 Fann, bless her coal black heart, thinks she's grasping it.
 "If I have to, yes, why wouldn't we?
 If somebody says something is out there, I would love to be able to say, 'That's not true, guys,'" said Fann.
 See?
 She's really on the side of TRUTH!
 Fann then tries to give Lah a taste of her own truth-serum, asking her if LAH was positive every single vote in Arizona pure.

 Read more https://crooksandliars.com/2021/05/arizona-karen-fann-kyung-lah